jkutaso/basic_image_classification/README.md

 # basic_image_classification
-I want to practice making a neural net so let's try to do image classification
+I want to practice making a neural net so let's try to do image classification.
+I got the data from https://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf and used ChatGPT to walk me through a lot of the syntax.

 # First working model